-- There are 11 amp sounds – which can be increased using the software – and effects including chorus, distortion, tremolo and delay.
+- There are 11 models – which can be increased using the software – and effects including chorus, distortion, tremolo, and delay.

 - At 40W it’s suitable for both practice and small gigs.

-It has a built in tuner, drum loops and a metronome, making it perfect for practising through at home.
-What makes this amp really impressive, though, is its massive choice of 200 amp models.
+The Spider has a built-in tuner, drum loops, and a metronome, making it fairly versatile.
+What makes this one so impressive, though, is its massive choice of 200 models.
 You can really experiment with a variety of sounds.
 There are also 128 presets, which give you instant access to signature setups.

-The amp’s also limited to electric and acoustic guitars, really, as there is no XLR input for microphones and it’s not well suited to bass guitar.
+It is also limited to electric and acoustic guitars, as there is no XLR input for microphones and it’s not well suited to bass guitar.

-- Over 100 effects plus over 100 presets for quick use make it a very flexible, versatile modelling amp.
+- Over 200 effects plus over 100 presets make it a very flexible, versatile modeling product.

-- Built in tuner, metronome and drum loops are perfect for practising with at home.
+- Built-in tuner, metronome, and drum loops are perfect for practicing with at home.

 - Footswitch compatible, making it stage-friendly to shift between sounds.

-The Peavey Vipyr VIP 3 is a 100W amplifier which caters for guitar and bass guitar.
-It can also make these instruments sound like one another, and can make your electric guitar sound like an acoustic guitar or even a sitar.
+The Peavey Vipyr VIP 3 is a 100W beast which caters for guitar and bass guitar.

-It has a 12 inch speaker, which helps to bring out the high and mid tones, and this has 36 amp models to choose between.
+It has a 12-inch speaker, which helps to bring out high and mid-tones, as well as 36 amp models to choose between.

-As well as having 36 amp models, there are 400 pre-sets on this amp, to make access to classic sounds across the instruments more simple, and there’s a built in tuner and metronome.
+As well as these 36 models, there are 400 pre-sets and a built-in tuner and metronome.

-This amp even features a built in looper, which you can operate with a compatible foot switch, so you can really have some fun with it when you’re practising or performing.
+This amp even features a built-in looper, which you can operate with a compatible footswitch, so you can have some fun with it when you’re practicing or performing.

-It might not be as suited to the professional guitarist who is looking exclusively for classic tones without the fuss, although this amp is more than capable of sweet sounds when you know how to operate it.
+This amp is more than capable of some sweet sounds once you’re confident operating it.
+It might not be as suited to the professional guitarist who is looking exclusively for classic tones without the fuss.

-- There’s a built-in chromatic tuner, metronome and looper, making it perfect for practising at home.
+- There’s a built-in chromatic tuner, metronome, and looper.

 - It’s footswitch compatible which makes it more than suitable for performance.